Omikhleia/omikhleia-sile-packages/README.md

 - [ ] Proper page masters a.k.a an extended book template for print.
 - [ ] Side notes (a.k.a margin notes).
 - [ ] Figures (with captions, etc.).
-- [X] colophons - circle-shape paragraphs with an ornamental decoration.
+- [X] Colophons - circle-shape paragraphs with an ornamental decoration.

   The **colophon** package works but requires a specific version of the line breaking algorithm not provided here (submitted for core inclusion in SILE).

 - [X] Poetry: **omipoetry** package.

+- [X] Paragraph boxes: **parbox** package - as a building block for other more advance concepts.

 - [X] XML TEI dictionaries